 We also work with you to develop information guides for students in your specific classes.
 For an example, please visit the BIO 210: Microbiology guide.

 Feel free to contact your liaision anytime.
 We're happy to work with you.

 As a general policy, the Albany College of Pharmacy and Health Sciences Libraries do not purchase textbooks or add donated textbooks to the library collections.
-Faculty may choose to place a personal copy of a textbook on reserve in the library for a specific course and the textbook will be returned to you at the end of the course.
+Faculty may choose to place a departmental copy (i.e. purchased with ACPHS funds) of a textbook on reserve in the library for a specific course and the textbook will be returned to you at the end of the course.